Why should a community consider applying to be considered to participate?

 Communities that are invited to participate in the C4K can expect the following:

-- Be able to Identify and secure a fiscal backbone agency who will enter into a contract with Nebraska Children to manage limited funds to support activities and events that support the planning process
+- Be able to Identify and secure a fiscal backbone entity that will enter into a contract with Nebraska Children to manage limited funds to support activities and events that support the planning process

 - Ideas and presenter contacts for possible events that educate community members about the link between quality childcare, economic development, and viable communities